MichaelSzczepaniak/DataCamp/README.md

 + The sqlite version of the Northwinds database is not included in this repo.
 However, it can be found [here](https://github.com/jpwhite3/northwind-SQLite3).
 + Note that some of the course code in the last section working with relational databases was a little out-dated.
 These sections have been revised so that they work as of the last checkin.

+### 20 Cleaning Data

++ Many of the data sets which used in the course which were not provided, have been added
++ TBD

 ## Associate Data Scientist Projects